 Secondly, companies continue to struggle with other therapeutic areas – when we look at neuroscience and neurodegenerative diseases, for example – you can see that there will be even more interest in areas such as oncology that have proven to be more successful and less clinically demanding at least in some respects.

 Then let’s not forget the regional aspect, as well.
 We talked about China.
 One of the things we noticed that’s really pronounced with China is the area of focus: They are investing heavily in immuno-oncology – in oncology in general, but especially in immuno-oncology.
 They are placing their bets squarely in this area.

-Dive further into the oncology sector and hear best practices for partnering in the free webinar, “Oncology Investment & Partnering Trends,” sponsored by Clarivate Analytics and the Biotechnology Innovation Organization (BIO) on May 9.
+Dive further into the oncology sector and hear best practices for partnering in the webinar, “Oncology Investment & Partnering Trends,” sponsored by Clarivate Analytics and the Biotechnology Innovation Organization (BIO), originally presented on May 9.

 Sarah Hardison, Clarivate’s therapeutic area director, and Willie Reaves, director, partnering, products & services at BIO, are the featured speakers.